When you know how to access your subconscious mind power, you will tap into your true potential.

 That’s where this exercise comes in.
 It’s a powerful visualisation exercise that will bring self actualization.

 We all visualise.
 Whether or not we intentionally use visualisation techniques or not is irrelevant.
-We all visualise things in our mind, most notably when we daydream.
+We all visualise things in our mind.

 Your daydreams matter a lot (read that link, it is very elucidating).
 Your daydreams pass information to your subconscious, and thereby influence your reality.

 But you’re not in control of your daydreams.
 So the information that is being passed to your subconsciou– the information that is controlling your life,–is out of your control.